WLJSTeam/wljs-docs/docs/frontend/Reference/Graphics3D/GraphicsComplex.md

 ```
 :::

-*Supports dynamic updates*
+*Supports updates*

 ### `"VertexNormals"`
 Defines sets of normals used for shading

-*Supports dynamic updates*
+*Supports updates*

 ## Dynamic updates

 ### Basic fixed indexes
-It does support dynamic updates for vertices data and colors.
+It does support updates for vertices data and colors.
 Use [Offload](frontend/Reference/Interpreter/Offload.md) wrapper.

 ```mathematica title="cell 1"